 Any nodes that have parent but no child nodes themselves are called leaf nodes.

-Note that root nodes are defined as those records for which PARENT_NODE is NULL.
-This is a commonly accepted convention, especially for query languages that can parse parent-child hierarchies natively (such as MDX, which we’ll come back to), so I’d highly suggest adopting it (especially if you’re modeling in a strictly OLAP context), but there’s clearly no “formal” reason, i.e. from relational theory or anything else, that requires this.
+Note that root nodes are defined as those records for which PARENT_NODE_ID is NULL.
+This is a commonly accepted convention, especially for query languages that can traverse parent-child hierarchies natively (such as MDX, which we’ll come back to), so I’d highly suggest adopting it (especially if you’re modeling in a strictly OLAP context), but there’s clearly no “formal” reason, i.e. from relational theory or anything else, that requires this.

-If this were a data model for a generic graph or even a DAG, we would have to include PARENT_NODE as part of the primary key, since a node could have more than one parent (er, predecessor).
+If this were a data model for a generic graph or even a DAG, we would have to include PARENT_NODE_ID as part of the primary key, since a node could have more than one parent.
 However, since hierarchy nodes only have a single parent node, we don’t need to do this, and in fact, we don’t want to do this (as, from a data quality perspective, it would let us insert records with multiple parent records, which breaks the definition set forth previously for hierarchies, and could lead to incorrect results in our BI queries by inflating metrics when joining hierarchies to fact tables due to M:N join cardinality instead of M:1).

 In Summary